 Association of Southeast Asian Nations (ASEAN) is often spoken about as one region, yet in practice it operates as 10 highly distinct markets, each with its own regulatory landscape, consumer behavior, operating costs, and strategic advantages.
 Selecting the right entry point is one of the most important decisions an SME will make in its international growth journey.

-Today, ASEAN represents more than 680 million consumers and a combined GDP exceeding USD 3.9 trillion.
-With the rise of the middle class, stronger regional integration, and a rapidly digitalising economy, the bloc is now a critical destination for companies navigating supply-chain diversification and global market expansion.
+Today, ASEAN represents more than 700 million consumers and a combined GDP of around USD 4 trillion.
+With continued middle-class expansion, stronger regional integration, and a rapidly digitalising economy, the bloc remains a critical destination for companies navigating supply-chain diversification and global market expansion, even as ASEAN-6 is forecast to grow around 4.5% in 2026.

 So how to choose the ASEAN market that best fits our goals, capabilities, and industry?
 This guide provides a comprehensive, structured framework to help you evaluate ASEAN markets with confidence.